 - More modern: Reflects 4 years and 6 months of technical progress since the E-M5 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D3400 is the clear winner of the contest (15 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D3400 emerges as the winner of the match-up (15 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.